msmoffett/ps-crn/docs/CRN_Overview.md

 ## Introduction

 There have been several impactful architectural shifts in IT over the past several years, but none larger than the public cloud.
-The benefits and strategic “cloud first” mandates within the US Federal agencies have created a new set of requirements as the applications move from the on-prem data center, to the remote, less controlled public cloud (IaaS/SaaS).
+The benefits and strategic “cloud first” (should "Cloud First" be changed to "Cloud Smart" to align to the OMB proposal found here https://www.federalregister.gov/documents/2018/09/25/2018-20819/request-for-comments-on-2018-federal-cloud-computing-strategy) naming conventionmandates within the US Federal agencies have created a new set of requirements as the applications move from the on-prem data center, to the remote, less controlled public cloud (IaaS/SaaS).
 This transformation of application “location” is having an impact on several indirect factors, specifically how agencies approach next-generation WAN designs requirements, but also security, specifically controlling